 Primitivo (Zinfandel in USA) – is rich with flavours of jam and smoke!
 It can have notes of cinnamon, raisin, chocolate and tobacco.
 This is definitely an autumn wine to cosy up to the fire with.

-More Specific Suggestions for Wine and Soup Pairings
+Specific Pairings for Wine and Soups

 I know what you’re thinking.
 If you’re having a bowl of soup on its own it seems superfluous to drink wine with it.
 And sure, if it is a really thick soup – why would you want more liquid to accompany it?